networknt/light-doc/content/en/tutorial/bot/light-portal-local.md

 ```

 The above config file triggers the light-bot develop-build task to check out related repositories into the networknt workspace and switch to develop branch.
-If these repositories are already in the workspace, the light-bot tries to pull from remote git server to ensure that only the latest code is rebuilt.
+If these repositories are already in the workspace, the light-bot tries to pull from the remote GitHub server to ensure that only the latest code is rebuilt.
 If nothing is changed after pulling from remote git server and skip_checkout is false, light-bot quits immediately.

-If you want to rebuild all repositories even there is no change, skip_checkout flag can be set as true to skip this step.
+If you want to rebuild all repositories even there is no change, the skip_checkout flag can be set as true to skip this step.

 After the build is done, all artifacts are copied to ~/networknt/light-config-test/light-portal/hybrid-query/service or ~/networknt/light-config-test/light-portal/hybrid-command/service folder depending on if the service is command side or query side.

 Now you have light-portal built in your `~/networknt` workspace.
 To start the light-portal services, you can follow [start light-portal service][] tutorial.

 [build light-bot]: /tutorial/bot/build-light-bot/
 [start light-portal service]: /tutorial/portal/start-portal-service/